Titles and Roles

 Manila Gaddh, MD is Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-Board certified in medical oncology and internal medicine, Manila Gaddh, MD, specializes in the treatment of leukemia, lymphoma, as well as bleeding and clotting disorders.
+Board certified in medical oncology and internal medicine, Manila Gaddh, MD, specializes in the treatment of bleeding and clotting disorders, in particular thrombotic disorders.
 Dr. Gaddh began practicing with Emory Healthcare in 2012.

 Dr. Gaddh is a clinical member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute of Emory University.
 She is also a member of Hemostasis & Thrombosis Research Society, American Society of Hematology and American Society of Clinical Oncology.

 Dr. Gaddh earned her medical degree at the Lady Hardinge Medical College in New Delhi, India.
 She then went on to complete her residency and internship at John H Stroger, Jr Hospital in Chicago, Illinois.